 The cathedral’s iconic dome, plated with pure gold, is a prominent feature of St. Petersburg’s skyline.
 The exterior is adorned by 112 pink granite columns, each one cut from a single block.

-Be sure to check out the rotunda, which is encircled by a walkway accessible to visitors and offers wonderful views across the city skyline.
+One of the best things to do in St. Petersburg is to explore the rotunda, which is encircled by a walkway accessible to visitors and offers wonderful views across the city skyline.
 You’ll see 24 statues of angels situated on the roof and another 24 on top of the rotunda.

 This ornate museum is housed in a lavishly decorated palace on the Moyka River that once belonged to Prince Felix Yusupov.
 You’ll walk through the dazzling halls, studies, and galleries where the wealthy Yusupov family, one of the richest in Russia, lived for almost 90 years.